kizniche/Mycodo/README.rst

 Languages
 ---------

-Mycodo has been translated to several laguages.
+Mycodo has been translated to several languages.
 Weblate is now used so anyone can contribute to translations.
 However, due to an increasing number of new languages being added and not translated, only languages that are at least 50% complete will be included in Mycodo as a translation option.

 |Translation Table|